VickyKumarXaxa/VickyKumarXaxa/README.md

 - 👀 I’m interested in Deep Learning, Robotics, Game Development and Visual Novels
 - 🌱 I’m currently learning Tensorflow and Unity
 - 💞️ I’m looking to collaborate on Deep Learning using TensorFlow and Unity Game Development
-- 📫 How to reach me through my current student mail 2019csb1131@iitrpr.ac.in or through telegram @VickyKumarXaxa
+- 📫 How to reach me

 <!---
 VickyKumarXaxa/VickyKumarXaxa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.